bluesky314/MLheuristics.github.io/_posts/2019-05-25-Coming Soon Guessing the Central Limit Theorem.md

 In the example of N=50, 25 corrosponds to the case of 0 winnings, 24 of 1$ loss and 26 of 1$ profit.
 Due to the symmetry 24 and 26 have equal likleyhood we are equally likley to loose an amount as we are to gain it.
 The plot of this would look like:[bin of N=50 but with winnings on x-axis]

+-plot expected value plot of this

--mention limiting case of binomail is normal
+- consider these +1, -1 as errors and we are not infinitely adding them -mention limiting case of binomail is normal

 --Quote from statistical rethinking about normal